Ex cook for hire (still cook for self-nourishment)

-Shows: Daily Show (? for Trevor Noah), Stephen Colbert (please work, Late Night), Top Chef, Mad Men, Walking Dead, and my DVR reminds me that I like South Park, too.
+Shows: Daily Show (? for Trevor Noah), The Nightly Show, Top Chef, Mad Men, Walking Dead, Better Call Saul, and my DVR reminds me that I like South Park, too.

 Books: As a recovering academic, I am in the process of relearning how to read for enjoyment.
 My new Kindle is helping.
 Currently on the e-reader: Ta-Nehisi Coates, Between the World and Me.